 Assemble the Herbal Latte – The final step is putting the latte together.
 Place your strongly-brewed dandelion coffee into your favorite mug, leaving lots of extra room for the frothed milk.
 Add a little sweetener at this point, if you like.
 Next, you’ll add the milk, but there is a trick to this.
 You’ll notice that in the jar containing your frothed milk, there is some hot liquid milk at the bottom of the jar, and the foam at the top.
 When pouring, use a spoon to hold back the foam while pouring the milk into the latte, then spoon the foam onto the top of your latte.
 I then like to dust with a little cinnamon, but this part is optional.

-So whether you’re looking to permanently replace your coffee, or if you just want an occasional caffeine-free alternative, I hope you give this Herbal Latte a try.
+So whether you’re looking to permanently replace your coffee, or if you just want an occasional caffeine-free alternative, I hope you give this Caffeine-Free Latte a try.
 If you try it, please let me know how you liked it in the comments below.